 Biden stumps for McAuliffe in early test of political clout

-President Joe Biden is making his first major political foray since taking office, campaigning on Friday for a fellow moderate Democrat while selling his signature infrastructure plan and previewing his party’s 2022 midterm election strategy
+President Joe Biden is back on the campaign trail, leading the kind of rally that was impossible last year because of the pandemic

-President Joe Biden on Friday was set to make his first major political foray since taking office, campaigning for a fellow moderate Democrat whose race for Virginia governor could serve as a test of Biden's own strength and coattails.
+President Joe Biden led the kind of campaign rally that was impossible last year because of the pandemic, speaking before nearly 3,000 people in support of a fellow moderate Democrat whose race for Virginia governor could serve as a test of Biden's own strength and coattails.

-Biden was making a short trip across the Potomac River to back Terry McAuliffe a former governor looking for a second term whose centrist leanings in many ways mirror those of the president.
-The race is also seen as an early measure of voters’ judgment on Democratic control of all branches of the federal government.
+Biden motorcaded across the Potomac River Friday night to back Terry McAuliffe a former governor looking for a second term whose centrist leanings in many ways mirror those of the president.
+The race is seen as an early measure of voters’ judgment on Democratic control of all branches of the federal government.

+The president stood before an enthusiastic and largely unmasked crowd who gathered around a park pavilion and playground on a warm July night.
+He emphasized that he shared the same vision as McAuliffe about the need for greater public investments in order to drive economic growth.
+But Biden was also focused on the political stakes.

+“You’re not gonna find anyone, I mean anyone, who knows how to get more done for Virginia than Terry,” Biden said.
+“Off-year election, the country’s looking.
+This is a big deal.”

-Biden was expected to point to his management of the pandemic and highlight the economic recovery during the first six months of his term, providing a window into his party’s messaging as it tries to maintain narrow margins next fall in both houses of Congress.
-He planned to use his campaign appearance to highlight the popularity of his $1.9 trillion COVID-19 relief bill and call for action on his infrastructure plan, much as he has done in official visits to congressional districts expected to see close races next year.
+Biden pointed to his management of the pandemic and highlighted the economic recovery during the first six months of his term, providing a window into his party’s messaging as it tries to maintain narrow margins next fall in both houses of Congress.
+He also highlighted the relative popularity of his $1.9 trillion COVID-19 relief bill and called for action on his infrastructure plan, much as he has done in official visits to congressional districts expected to see close races next year.

+It was a clear return to politics as normal after 2020, when Biden had to speak to supporters who stayed in their cars at drive-in rallies or give remarks in front of sparse and socially distanced audiences.
+The rock songs and tightly packed people standing before center stage suggested that Democrats will not be waging campaigns via Zoom meetings and conference calls this year.

+Protesters against an oil pipeline interrupted Biden and the president took a shot at his 2020 opponent as he told the crowd to not shout them down.

 McAuliffe’s win in his state’s gubernatorial primary was one of a string of recent victories by self-styled pragmatic candidates in relatively low-turnout elections — which tend to draw the most loyal base voters — and his race is being carefully watched by Democrats looking to shape their messaging for next year.